 A few months ago, I noticed that my balance was deteriorating so I mentioned it to my GP at my annual physical.
 He immediately ordered a CT scan and more Physical Therapy.
-The CT scan showed nothing was amiss with my shunt but the new round of PT made a big improvement in my life.
-Below are some tips I’d like to share from this part of my NPH journey:
+The CT scan showed nothing was amiss with my shunt but the new round of physical therapy (PT) made a big improvement in my life.
+Below are some tips I’d like to share from this part of my normal pressure hydrocephalus (NPH) journey.

 When I was evaluated at the new PT place I stressed how much I wanted to focus on balance and not spend time on general strength exercises that I could do at the gym.
 I was fortunate to find a very creative and accommodating physical therapist – Katie Finn of Excel Physical Therapy in Mahwah, NJ.
 Katie asked me to give her as much detail as I could describing the circumstances where I had balance problems.
 I was happy to spend some time coming up with a list of those, and I also included some of the therapies that helped in the past.
 Based on this information Katie designed a program of balance exercises that worked on my problem areas.

 Try lots of things

 Some of the exercises were relatively easy and comfortable – e.g. chin tucks while seated on an inflated ball – and some were very challenging – e.g. standing in a tandem position on a foam pad with my eyes shut.
 A few didn’t seem to help much, so after some tries, they were replaced.
 I always greeted Katie’s announcement that she had something new for me with a mixture of joy and trepidation.
 New moves frequently were difficult, but we both noticed that my brain seemed to adapt – most of the hardest exercises got easier after just a few sessions (but that tandem stand with eyes shut still needs more work!).